Historical Museum of the Revolution

 Photography

-Photography is allowed in most areas without flash; some exhibits may restrict cameras.
+Photography is allowed in most areas without flash; some exhibits may restrict flash.

 Bags & Storage